Primary photons, boson star and phase transition: The condensation and the fluctuations

 In the case A), the function $\bar n_{f}$ is regular on $f$, and the sum $\sum_{f} \bar n_{f}$ is replaced by the integral Using (\ref{e20}) we arrive at the equality:

-In the case A), the integral in the l.h.s. of (\ref{e21}) increases if $\bar\mu_{0}\, e^{\mu\,Q\beta}$ increases as well.
-The Eq. (\ref{e21}) has the solution in terms of $\mu Q$ and $\bar\mu_{0}$ when
+In the case A), the integral in the l.h.s. of (\ref{e210}) increases if $\bar\mu_{0}\, e^{\mu\,Q\beta}$ increases as well.
+The Eq. (\ref{e210}) has the solution in terms of $\mu Q$ and $\bar\mu_{0}$ when

-where the r.h.s. of inequality (\ref{e211}) is the result of calculation of the integral in the l.h.s. of (\ref{e21}) under the condition $T\rightarrow \mu\,Q\,\ln^{-1} (\bar\mu^{-1}_{0})$, and $B = 2,612...$ is the Riemann's zeta-function, $\zeta (3/2)$.
-The case A) is realised when the temperature $T$ exceeds the critical one, $ T >T_{c}$, where the critical temperature is defined by the dilaton mass and the inverse density $v = \Omega/N$
+where the r.h.s. of inequality (\ref{e211}) is the result of calculation of the integral in the l.h.s. of (\ref{e210}) under the condition $T\rightarrow \mu\,Q\,\ln^{-1} (\bar\mu^{-1}_{0})$, and $B = 2,612...$ is the Riemann's zeta-function, $\zeta (3/2)$.
+The case A) is realised when the temperature $T$ exceeds the critical one, $ T >T_{c}$, where the critical temperature is defined by the dilaton mass and the inverse particle density $v = \Omega/N$

 One can easily find that the correlation length $\xi$ is defined by $\mu$ and has the dependence of $N$ (through $v$).
-The singular behaviour of $\xi$ is governed by the ground state $\bar\mu_{0}$:
+The singular behaviour of $\xi$ is governed by the ground state chemical potential $\bar\mu_{0}$:

-The fluctuation of the dilaton mass become more correlated, and the length scale increases toward infinity when the ground state $\bar\mu_{0}\rightarrow 1$.
+The fluctuations of the dilaton mass become more correlated, and the length scale increases toward infinity when $\bar\mu_{0}\rightarrow 1$.
 The fluctuations at $T << T_{c}$ have short correlation length ($ \bar\mu_{0} < 1$).
-For finite and small $v $ the correlation length $\xi$ can not be definitely developed to cause the PT.
-Under the thermal influence the non-monotonic behaviour of $\xi$ is assumed to be as an indicator of the PT (see also [27], [28] for the case of the QCD phase diagram with the critical point).
+There is no PT caused by developing of the correlation length $\xi$ if $v$ is finite and small enough.
+Under the thermal influence the non-monotonic behaviour of $\xi$ is assumed to be as an indicator of the PT (see also [29] and [30] for the case of the QCD phase diagram with the CP).

-In the case B) our interest is in small $\vert p\vert \leq\delta$ (maximal $N$), where the CP is approached.
+In the case B), our interest is in small $\vert p\vert \leq\delta$ (maximal $N$), where the CP is approached.
 Here,

 where